kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 `PodEligibleToPreemptOthers` and `prepareCandidate` belong to the `DefaultPreemption` plugin, and we do not want to make that plugin aware of DRA.
-We therefore propose a small and generic addition to the scheduling framework: an optional `PreemptionExtensions` interface that manages the nomination lifecycle and preemption eligibility check:
+We therefore propose a small and generic addition to the scheduling framework: an optional `PreemptionExtensions` interface that manages the nomination lifecycle and preemption eligibility check (provisional for Alpha while we evaluate moving DRA state and nominations into the core framework for Beta):

 ```go
 // PreemptionExtensions is an optional interface for plugins that manage